We know Ukraine. We love Ukraine.

 Number of days: 10

 For most people, Slavic lands and their histories are a bit of mystery.
 When you join this tour, you will discover not only Kyivan Rus, a proud, ancient Slavic kingdom, but much more.
-You will see with your own eyes historic Kyiv, Ukraine’s 2000 year-old capital with its priceless blend of past and future, and enchanting Lviv, the country’s cultural capital.
-In-between, medieval castles and fortresses, magnificent mountains and quaint provincial cities wait for you!
+You will see with your own eyes historic Kyiv, Ukraine’s 2000-year-old capital with its priceless blend of past and future, and enchanting Lviv, the country’s cultural capital.
+In-between, medieval castles and fortresses, magnificent mountains and quaint provincial cities, a lot of ethnic traditions and authentic arts wait for you!

 Day 1 – Kyiv